-To learn about Chicago projects supported by the Terra Foundation and to apply for grants, please visit our current grant and fellowship opportunities available through Art Design Chicago.
-The current grant opportunities include
+To learn about Chicago projects supported by the Terra Foundation and to apply for grants, please visit our current grant and fellowship opportunities.
+The grant opportunities available through Art Design Chicago include

 Convening Grants and Publications Grants.
 The deadline for letters of inquiry is December 7, 2021.

 This interview with Liesl Olson, curator of Chicago Avant-Garde and Director of Chicago Studies at the Newberry Library, was conducted via email by Annie Cullen, Senior Program Associate for Chicago Grants, Digital Engagement, and Initiatives at the Terra Foundation for American Art.

 AC: This exhibition takes a fresh look at the creativity of five historic figures who may already be familiar to Chicagoans with an interest in the city’s cultural history: in particular, poet Gwendolyn Brooks and surrealist painter Gertrude Abercrombie, who was featured heavily in the 2018 exhibition A Home for Surrealism: Fantastic Painting in Midcentury Chicago at The Arts Club of Chicago.
 What initially drew you to this project and why did you decide to focus on these five influential figures for the exhibition?